bterwijn/memory_graph/README.md

 ## 5. Configuration ##
 Different aspects of memory_graph can be configured.
 The default configuration is reset by importing 'memory_graph.config_default'.

+- ***memory_graph.config.max_number_nodes*** : int
+  - The maxium number of Nodes shown in the graph.
+When the graph gets too big set this to a smaller number.
+A `★` symbol indictes where the graph is cut short.

+- ***memory_graph.config.max_string_length*** : int
+  - The maximum length of strings shown in the graph.
+Longer strings will be truncated.

 - ***memory_graph.config.no_reference_types*** : dict
-  - Holds all types for which no seperate node it drawn but that are shown as elements in their parent Node.
+  - Holds all types for which no seperate node is drawn but that instead are shown as elements in their parent Node.
 It maps each type to a function that determines how it is visualized.

 - ***memory_graph.config.no_child_references_types*** : set
   - The set of key_value types that don't draw references to their direct childeren but have their children shown as elements of their node.

-- ***memory_graph.config.max_string_length*** : int
-  - The maximum length of strings shown in the graph.

-- ***memory_graph.config.max_number_nodes*** : int
-  - The maxium number of Nodes shows in the graph.
-When the graph gets to big set this to a small number to analyze the problem.

 - ***memory_graph.config.type_to_node*** : dict
   - Determines how a data types is converted to a Node (sub)class for visualization in the graph.